ON SALE: Make Every Day Mediterranean: An Oldways 4-Week Menu Plan E-BOOK SHOP NOW

 Directions:

 Add the butter to a 10-inch skillet or medium saucepan, preferably stainless steel, and melt over medium heat.
-Cook, watching attentively, until the color turns golden brown, the butter smells deeply nutty, and the bottom of the pan fills with brown specks, 3 to 5 minutes.
+Cook, watching attentively, until the color turns golden brown, the butter smells deeply nutty, and the bottom of the pan falls with brown specks, 3 to 5 minutes.
 Add the pecans, almonds, sesame seeds.
 Nigella seeds, Aleppo pepper, and cayenne and cook, stirring, until fragrant, about 1 minute.
 Immediately transfer the buttered nuts to a small serving bowl and sprinkle with salt to taste.

 -Georgia